 If you have provided us with the correct PIR, the tax paid on income allocated to you by the Plan will be a final tax.
-You will not need to include the income allocated to you in a tax return.
-There will also be no impact on family assistance eligibility, student loan repayment obligations or child support payment obligations.
+Your allocated PIE income will be included in your end of year tax assessment.
+There will be no impact on family assistance eligibility, student loan repayment obligations or child support payment obligations.
 You must notify us if your PIR changes or if you cease to be a New Zealand resident.
 If you don't, you will be personally liable to pay any resulting tax shortfall and will generally be required to file a tax return.
-If you advise us of a PIR that is lower than your correct PIR you will be required to pay any tax shortfall as part of the income tax year-end process.
+If you advise us of a PIR that is lower than your correct PIR, you will be required to pay any tax shortfall as part of the income tax year-end process

 If the rate applied to your PIE income is higher than your correct PIR any tax over-withheld will be used to reduce any income tax liability you may have for the tax year and any remaining amount will be refunded to you.
-For most Members, this refund process will occur automatically through IRD's income tax year-end process.
+For most Members, this refund process will occur automatically through the IRD's income tax year-end process.

 The IRD can instruct us to apply a different PIR to the one notified by you.
-We will comply with any such instruction from IRD, subject to a later contrary notification from you (to the extent permitted by law).
+We will comply with any such instruction from the IRD, subject to a later contrary notification from you (to the extent permitted by law).
 For more information on PIRs please refer to the IRD website at.www.ird.govt.nz/pir.

-Generally, gains or losses made by the Plan on the sale of equities in New Zealand resident companies or Australian resident listed companies (on an Australian Securities Exchange approved index) will not be taxable or deductible.
-The Plan will pay tax on any dividends received from those equities.
+Generally, gains or losses made by the Plan on the sale of equities will not be taxable or deductible.
+The Plan will pay tax on any dividends received from equities in New Zealand resident companies and Australian resident listed companies.

-Foreign equities (other than equities in Australian resident companies as noted above) will generally be taxed under the Fair Dividend Rate ('FDR') method - the Plan will be taxed on 5% of the market value of such global equities calculated on a daily basis.
+Foreign equities (other than equities in Australian resident listed companies) will generally be taxed under the foreign investment fund rules using the Fair Dividend Rate ('FDR') method.
+The Plan will be taxed on 5% of the market value of such global equities calculated on a daily basis.
 Any gains or losses and dividends or distributions from foreign equities taxed under the FDR method are not separately taxable.